 Thousands of years ago, the sacred practice of yoga originated in India.
 With a focus on spirituality, breathing control, meditation, yoga is a practice that has flowed across our entire globe.
 Today, a large and growing part of Toronto’s community has embraced a yoga practice.

 While spiritual in nature, yoga is a brilliant form of gentle exercise which is accessible and adaptable for most of us.
 Especially as we see our stress levels growing here in Toronto and beyond, yoga is one way to practice self care and relieve mental strain while physically thanking your body.
-As a meditative practice, yoga can help you to soothe your body, and your mind.
+As a meditative practice, yoga can help you to soothe your body and your mind.
 In terms of equipment, typically all you need to begin practicing yoga is a yoga mat.
-For beginners and people with existing injuries, it is also a good idea to get some props such as yoga blocks and strap to assist you with modifying the pose for injury prevention.
+For beginners and people with existing injuries, it is also a good idea to get some props such as yoga blocks and straps to assist you with modifying the pose for injury prevention.

-In comparison to yoga, Pilates was invented in the 1920’s by a “physical culturalist” named Joseph Pilates.
+In comparison to yoga, Pilates was invented in the 1920s by a “physical culturalist” named Joseph Pilates.
 The goals of Pilates were focused on physical rehabilitation.
 With the aim to strengthen your core, improve your posture, develop your balance and increase your body’s strength, Pilates has developed and grown over the years and is still seen as a key tool for physical rehabilitation.
-In terms of equipment, there are many props used in Pilates such as swivel discs, resistance bands, balance domes, magic circles.
+In terms of equipment, there are many props used in Pilates such as swivel discs, resistance bands, balance domes, and magic circles.
 These are designed to help with strengthening and toning the right muscles.
-Besides the props, Pilates machines such as the reformer, barrel, cadillac, spring wall, and stability chair also enhance your training experience by challenging the body in different ways.
+Besides the props, Pilates machines such as the reformer, barrel, Cadillac, spring wall, and stability chair also enhance your training experience by challenging the body in different ways.